How to get a job: your step-by-step road map to get hired

 Step 1: How to write a professional resume.

 Most people just dump a list of tasks into their resume and call it a day—even marketers and seasoned executives!
 Follow this step to turn your resume into a hard-hitting professional document that quantifies your achievements, setting you apart from every other graduate job seeker on paper.

 Step 2: How to create a rockstar LinkedIn profile that gets noticed.

 Every recruiter and hiring manager on the planet will check your LinkedIn profile before deciding to contact you, even if it’s near-identical to your resume.
 Follow these specific steps to create the most professional version of yourself online.

 Step 3: Let recruiters and job boards bring opportunities to you.

 Most active job seekers spend all of their time combing through online job boards.
-This step teaches you how to make them send opportunities to you instead.
+This step teaches you how to find a job with them bringing opportunities to you.
 It also shows you where to find recruiters who will job search on your behalf (P.S. you don’t have to pay them!).